omingle/Online-Feedback-and-Complaint-Management-System/README.md

 # Online-Feedback-and-Complaint-Management-System

-A system that takes the proper feedback, about college and staff, from students and displays it to institute admin in graphical form.
+A system that takes the proper feedback, about courses, stafff and college, from students and displays it to institute admin in graphical form.
 The system also acts as a complaint box for students

 The Online College Feedback System mainly consists of Three Modules: